 Exceptions that may allow you to re-open a personal injury case

 What happens if you discover you have more losses than you were compensated for?
 There are a few special situations in which you may be able to revisit your case.

 - Another defendant – If someone else – an individual, business, or another entity – may have been liable, you may have grounds to pursue a claim against them.
-For example, imagine that you settled a claim against a city because its employee caused a car accident that injured you.
-If you later find out that the vehicle involved had a defect that contributed to the accident and the statute of limitations has not run out, you may be able to file a lawsuit against the manufacturer.
+For example, imagine you settled a lawsuit against a city because its employee caused a car accident that injured you.
+Suppose you later find out that the vehicle involved had a defect that contributed to the accident, and the statute of limitations has not run out.
+In that case, you may be able to file a lawsuit against the manufacturer.

 It is always easier to achieve a favorable outcome by speaking with an attorney as early as possible.
-In limited situations, there may be ways to revisit your personal claim after it is closed, but your chances of receiving full compensation are best when you consult a personal injury lawyer before the case is complete.
+In limited situations, there may be ways to revisit your personal claim after it is closed.
+Still, your chances of receiving total compensation are best when you consult a personal injury lawyer before the case is complete.

-The team at Rutter Mills has been serving clients in and around Norfolk, Portsmouth, and Virginia Beach for more than 50 years.
+The Rutter Mills team has served clients in and around Norfolk, Portsmouth, and Virginia Beach for over 50 years.
 We know what to look for so that you receive compensation that includes both your past and future losses.
 Call today to schedule a free consultation.

 “Nothing makes you feel more vulnerable than being hurt or ill.
 And nobody likes to ask for help.
 But when you need it most, we’re at our best.
 We give our clients the confidence and support they need to know they’ll be taken care of – that they’ll get the best outcome possible, even in the face of a very bad situation.”